aws-powertools/powertools-lambda-python/docs/core/metrics.md

 ## Getting started

+???+ tip
+    All examples shared in this documentation are available within the [project repository](https://github.com/awslabs/aws-lambda-powertools-python/tree/develop/examples){target="_blank"}.

 Metric has two global settings that will be used across all metrics emitted:

 | Setting              | Description                                                                     | Environment variable           | Constructor parameter |